-So these are people who are called Progressives today or ‘Modern-Liberals’, (a term I hate) but they aren’t either and I tend to call them Social Democrats or McGovern Democrats, but they aren’t liberal in the Jack Kennedy sense or any sense at least from my perspective because they are so far to the left on economic policy and so anti-authority and rule of law when it comes to law enforcement and national security.
+So these are people who are called Progressives today or “Modern-Liberals”, (a term I hate) but they aren’t either and I tend to call them Social Democrats or McGovern Democrats, McGovernites, Socialists, Communists in some cases, but they aren’t liberal in the Jack Kennedy sense or any sense at least from my perspective.
+Because they are not liberal, (to put it plainly) and tend to be illiberal.
+Because they tend to be against free speech and even property rights.
+They’re so far to the left on economic policy and so anti-authority and rule of law when it comes to law enforcement and national security.

-One of the reasons why the death of President Kennedy was so tragic was for both political and ideological reasons from a Liberal’s perspective because the 1960s was the decade that brought so much economic as well as personal freedom to so many new Americans.
-With the tax cuts of the early 1960s and the civil-rights laws of the mid and late 1960s.
+One of the reasons why the death of President Kennedy was so tragic was for both political and ideological reasons (from a Liberal’s perspective) because the 1960s was the decade that brought so much economic as well as personal freedom to so many new Americans.
+With the tax cuts of the early 1960s and the civil-rights laws of the mid and late 1960s, American women entering the workplace.
 And had Jack Kennedy survived and then been reelected in 1964 which of course we’ll never know, we probably are not involved in Vietnam the way we were.
 At least not invading the country.

-The 1960s was a great time for real Liberals not the New-Left because of the cultural revolution that brought so much freedom to new Americans as well as the economic freedom that came in that decade.
-But by the late 1960s because of Vietnam and the New-Left it was a bad time for the Democratic Party.
+The 1960s was a great time for real Liberals not the New-Left because of the Cultural Revolution that brought so much freedom to new Americans as well as the economic freedom that came in that decade.
+But by the late 1960s because of Vietnam and the New-Left, it was a bad time for the Democratic Party.

-People who do not see America as a great country, but a force for bad in the World.
+The New-Left are people who do not see America as a great country, but a force for bad in the World.
 And want to try to make the country like Europe even though Franklin Roosevelt and Lyndon Johnson never wanted to go that far.
 And some people who call themselves FDR Democrats today do not even understand Franklin and just look up to him because of the New Deal.
 And see him as their vision for creating some type of European welfare state and finishing the job of the New Deal and Great Society.

-But in the 1990s American-Liberalism made a comeback with Bill Clinton.
+But in the 1990s America liberalism made a comeback with Bill Clinton.
 And the McGovern wing of the Democratic Party was no longer in charge.
 And Clinton New Democrats were and the Democratic Party once again became about opportunity and freedom for all both economic and personal.
-Rather than being about the welfare state and government-dependence.
+Rather than being about the welfare state and government dependence.

 As well as a country that could not only defend itself, but would do what it took to defend itself without trying to govern the world.
-Bill Clinton brought American liberalism back to life and made it a governing-philosophy again and perhaps saved the Democratic Party as well.
+Bill Clinton brought American liberalism back to life and made it a governing philosophy again and perhaps saved the Democratic Party as well.